KW781/GCI-Python-Debugger/README.md

 # GCI-Python-Debugger

 # Description
+I developed this debugger for the open source organisation CCExtractorDevelopment, as part of a series of tasks in Google Code In 2019.

 This is a debugger that debugs a program, the name of which is input via command line.
 It'll also create a .gif file that shows the flow of the program as it runs and also writes the output of a debugger to both the console window and to a text file "Debugger Output.txt".
 This is a debugger that was written to complete a series of tasks for Google Code In 2019 and these tasks were assigned by the organisation CCExtractor Development.